-Portland Brain Injury Lawyers
+- 1.7 Contact a Portland Brain Injury Lawyer

 A traumatic brain injury (TBI) is one of the most damaging injuries that can occur during an accident.
 Many TBI victims experience severe cognitive damage that may result in permanent disability.
 If you believe you or your loved one suffered a TBI due to another’s negligence, you may be entitled to pursue compensation from the at-fault party.
-However, it may be in your best interest to consult with a trusted Portland brain injury lawyer to discuss your legal options for holding the at-fault party liable.
+However, it may be in your best interest to consult with a trusted Portland brain injury attorney to discuss your legal options for holding the at-fault party liable.

 At Rizk Law, our committed personal injury attorneys in Portland have helped numerous victims of negligence obtain the justice and compensation they deserve.
 We understand the seriousness of a TBI and how this condition can affect your life.
-Our attorneys know how to build a case that supports your claim against the at-fault party.
+Our TBI attorneys know how to build a head injury case that supports your claim against the at-fault party.
 We will review your claim and the accident that caused you or your loved one to suffer brain damage.
 Based on our findings, we will be able to inform you of which legal options may be available to recover maximum compensation.

 Since Rizk Law was founded in 2001, firm founder Richard Rizk has strived to advocate for the rights of accident victims against insurance companies.
 We provide free and confidential consultations that come with no obligation of hiring our firm.
 If we represent you, we will not charge upfront fees for our services.
 You only have to pay us if we recover compensation on your behalf.
 There is no risk in working with us to recover the compensation you need.